dyoung522/otv/README.rst

     $ pip install otv

-This will install an `otv` script, so if your PATH is setup correctly you should be able to simply run `otv` from your system's command line.
+This will install a script named **otv**, so if your PATH is setup correctly you should be able to simply run ``otv`` from your system's command line.